aprameya17/Correlation-Project/README.md

 # Overview

-- In this project, I have found Correlations between variables in the dataset.
+- In this project, I have found correlations between variables in the dataset.
 This helped me in being able to find what factors majorly affect the gross earnings made by a movie.
 - I have also performed EDA on the gross earnings variable and gathered a few insights.

 ## What is Correlation ? :